 BEN SHAHN: There were no prints.
 There were just the originals.
 There were just prints I made after I made that cut, you see.

 END OF INTERVIEW

-This transcript is in the public domain and may be used without permission.
-Quotes and excerpts must be cited as follows: Oral history interview with Ben Shahn, 1968 Sept.
-27, Archives of American Art, Smithsonian Institution.
+Quotes and excerpts must be cited as follows: Oral history interview with Ben Shahn, 1968 September 27.
+Archives of American Art, Smithsonian Institution.